PX4/PX4-user_guide/en/sensor/sbgecom.md

 All High Performance and Ellipse 3.0 and higher SBG Systems INS can be configured directly from PX4 firmware:

 1. Enable [SBG_CONFIGURATION_EN](../advanced_config/parameter_reference.md#SBG_CONFIGURATION_EN)
-2. Provide a JSON file `sbg_settings.json` containing SBG Sysytems INS settings to be applied in your PX4 board `extras` directory (ex: `boards/px4/fmu-v5/extras`).
+2. Provide a JSON file `sbg_settings.json` containing SBG Systems INS settings to be applied in your PX4 board `extras` directory (ex: `boards/px4/fmu-v5/extras`).
 The settings JSON file will be installed in `/etc/extras/sbg_settings.json` on the board.

    ::: tip
    The settings can be retrieved using [sbgEComAPI](https://github.com/SBG-Systems/sbgECom/tree/main/tools/sbgEComApi) or [sbgInsRestApi](https://developer.sbg-systems.com/sbgInsRestApi/1.3/#tag/Settings) and then modified as a JSON file.